 This stylishly renovated modern house with a pool sleeps up to eight and provides super comfy accommodation for the larger or extended family.
-It has white stone floors, with neutral décor throughout.
-Every room has a terrace overlooking the amazing coastline of Zanjice and Mirista, both which you can drive to in 3 minutes.
+It has white stone floors with neutral décor throughout.
+Every room has a terrace overlooking the amazing coastline of Zanjice and Mirista, both of which you can drive to in 3 minutes.

 Outside, the main terrace leads from the living room, with further steps down to the swimming pool.
 The views are breathtaking, and we have spent many evenings enjoying dinner on the terrace whilst watching the sun go down over the Adriatic coast.

-Open-plan lounge/kitchen/diner (oven, fridge/freezer, 4 ring ceramic hob, microwave, washing machine, dishwasher); lounge (TV, DVD, MP3 docking station); Leading onto a terrace with views of Zanjice and Mirista Beach.
+Open-plan lounge/kitchen/diner (oven, fridge/freezer, four ring ceramic hob, microwave, washing machine, dishwasher); lounge (TV, DVD, MP3 docking station); Leading onto a terrace with views of Zanjice and Mirista Beach.
 1 Shower Room and toilet.

-2 Double bedroom (terrace and sea views)
+2 Double bedrooms (terrace and sea views)

-1 twin bedroom (terrace and sea views)
+One twin bedroom (terrace and sea views)

 1 Shower Room and toilet.